Week Of Outfits Series: A Week Of Capsule Wardrobe Outfits With Keira From Style Me Fair

 A Week Of An Ethical Capsule Wardrobe

-The Good Trade's Week of Outfit Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
-Today we're excited to share a week of outfits from Keira Jones, the blogger behind Style Me Fair!
+The Good Trade’s Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Today we’re excited to share a week of outfits from Keira Jones, the blogger behind Style Me Fair!

 Age | 22

 Blog | Style Me Fair

 Job | Human resources